 JOURNALISM

-She has travelled in 60 countries and on all seven continents, dancing in a park in Pyongyang, creeping up on musk ox in the Russian arctic, and interviewing – abroad and at home – a fascinating and diverse range of people.
+She has travelled in more than 60 countries and on all seven continents, dancing in a park in Pyongyang, creeping up on musk ox in the Russian arctic, and interviewing – abroad and at home – a fascinating and diverse range of people.

 Her interest in health – physical and mental – has led to articles and radio programmes about conditions spanning depression and dementia, cancer and Covid-19.